FelixOnline/v2/content/articles/2011-10-13-are-particles-self-aware.md

 subtitle: >
   Pavitar Devgon discusses Brownian motion
 date: "2011-10-13 21:56:31 +0100"

 # Attributes from Felix Online V1
 id: "1511"
 old_path: /science/1511/are-particles-self-aware
 aliases:
  - /science/1511/are-particles-self-aware
+imported: true
+comments:
+ - Ill accept responsibility for that apologiesYes you have to grab peoples attention but is it necessary to title your piece in a misleading and ridiculous way that only makes people read it to check that you arent completely insaneSelfaware indeed

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - ak6309

+# Homepage control params
 headline: true
 featured: true